rietta/TwoFactorTapa/voice-over-script.md

 ### Why
 Sixty three percent of the big data breaches involving web apps in recent years have been perpetrated via compromised credentials!
-That is the bad guys simply log in using a valid username and password of a real user.
+That is the bad guys simply log in using a valid username and password.
 Despite other technical ways that apps are routinely popped, many that are covered by the OWASP Top 10, as developers we cannot ignore the plight of the username and password.

 It's bad when any user's credentials are compromised, but it's worse it's a staff user who has access to OTHER people's data.